GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   The background styling should be an indicator it is daytime(light blue) or nighttime (dark blue)
     -   Ability for user to input zip code or location to access weather data (currently default setting is Quincy, MA, USA locale); should activate a modal
 -   Adding/Removing User Projects
-    -   App should demontrate what adding a project to the dashboard and library is like.
+    -   App should demonstrate what adding a project to the dashboard and library is like.
     -   The projects should be persistent when the user relaunches the browser
     -   The user should be able to delete a project
 -   Instructional text and tips should not take up much dashboard space but be effective in message and visual queues.